MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 > [!IMPORTANT]
 > Follow these steps to [Enable PlayFab Party](enable-party.md).

-## Log into your PlayFab title and obtain an entity token and entity ID
+## Log in to your PlayFab title and obtain an entity token and entity ID

 To initialize and use Party, you must log in to PlayFab.
 You can use [PlayFabClientAPI::LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid) or a platform-specific login method to do this.